Ymär Sali: Biography

 During the years 1950–1951, Sali published a magazine called "Islam Mecellesi".
 It was edited by imam Habiburrahman Shakir.

 Sali came from a very modest countryside and even though he made a lot of money as a businessman, he maintained his humility.
 His lifestyle was simple and he spent a big portion of his wealth in causes that would help conserve and develop the identity of his people.

 Sali has been named as a key figure in helping Mishar merchants moving from Saint Petersburg to Finland as well as ones who stayed in the city.
 In 1930, with the help of his stepsister Meryam (mother of artist Aisa Hakimcan), fellow villagers Yarulla Sadretdin, Andercan Zainetdin and Dinmuhammed Ainetdin, Sali tried to bring theologian Musa Bigiev into Finland.
 The plan was too risky however so it was canceled.

 Sali with his wife and their foster children Radife and Leyle.

 Sali and his wife together took care of their three foster children (Radife, Leyle, Rabia), who had come from Narva as war refugees.
 The biological child of the Sali's, Abdul-Kayum died young in Leningrad and his son, their grandchild Hasan, disappeared during World War II.
-In addition to their foster children, they took care of the stepsister of Ymär, Meryam (1863–1947), his mother Zäwcan, and other relatives.
+In addition to their foster children, they took care of the stepsister of Ymär, Meryam (1863–1947), his mother Seucan (Sevcan), and other relatives.

 Zeliha was a big supporter of her husband.
 She has been described as "the mother figure of the congregation".
 As a talented and tireless hostess, she organized many celebrations.
 The members of the congregation have said that without Ymär and Zeliha, they would've never been able to establish it or maintain its financial success.